-For 2019, there are significant changes to the Part D coverage gap, called the "donut hole."
+Starting in 2020, there were significant changes to the Part D coverage gap, called the "donut hole."
 In previous years, it was a period during which you would have to pay a larger portion of costs for your drugs and continue to pay your monthly premium to keep your coverage.
 If you received Extra Help (Low-Income Subsidy) paying your drug costs, you did not face a coverage gap.
-However, due to recent federal legislation, the Part D coverage gap has been effectively closed for branded drugs for 2019 and beyond.
-Moving forward, you will have to pay 25% of the cost of branded drugs during this Part D phase.
+However, due to federal legislation, the Part D coverage gap was effectively closed for branded drugs for 2019 and beyond.
+In 2021, the threshold will increase from \$6,350 to \$6,550, which could result in a longer wait until you only have a 5% cost-sharing rate for the rest of the plan year.